-Many borrowers end up with several federal student loans as they go through college.
+Many borrowers graduate with several federal student loans.
 This means multiple loan payments after college, which can be hard to track.
 Direct Loan Consolidation is the process of rolling all those separate loans into one.
 Your old loans are paid off, and a new loan is created that combines your old loans.

 Your new loan will have a fixed interest rate, which is based on the weighted average of the interest rates of the loans you consolidated.
 There’s no cost to consolidate your federal loans.

 People tend to get student loan consolidation confused with student loan refinancing.
 Although you can technically consolidate loans through refinancing, they’re very different.